-- Official scores from the Graduate Record Examination (GRE) taken within the past five years.
-Please visit http://www.asha.org/edfind/ to find out information on average GRE scores of students offered admission to our graduate program
+3. Request official scores from the Graduate Record Examination (GRE) taken within the past five years. .
+Our Designated Institution Code, assigned to La Salle University CSDCAS, is 0717.
+Please visit http://www.asha.org/edfind/ to find out information on average GRE scores of students offered admission to our graduate program.

-In addition, The SLHS Program participates in ASHA’s Higher Education (HES) Edfind data system published on ASHA Web site https://portal.csdcas.org/.
-Data on the HES Web site pertains to current students in the SLHS master’s program and indicates their group GPA and GRE scores.
+In addition, Department of Communication Sciences and Disorders participates in ASHA’s Higher Education (HES) Edfind data system published on ASHA Web site https://portal.csdcas.org/.
+Data on the HES Web site pertains to current students in the SLP master’s program and indicates their group GPA and GRE scores.
 Applicants can visit the HES website for data about the GPA and GRE scores of students presently in our program.